elastio/bon/website/blog/bon-builder-v2-2-release.md

 Note that `#[bon::builder]` is still supported on functions and associated methods, and it's still the only way to generate a builder for these use cases.
 The only change is that for structs `bon` now propagates the usage of the `#[derive(Builder)]` syntax instead.

 To assist in this migration there is a CLI tool that can update all usages of `#[builder]` on structs to the new `#[derive(Builder)]` syntax in your existing code.
-Install and run it in your repository like this.:
+Install and run it in your repository like this:

 ::: warning